bounce flash photography

 By under-exposing the ambient light, the flash becomes the main source of light … and this allowed me to control the quality of light.

-camera settings for the image at the top:
+The camera settings for the image at the top where I used bounce flash:

 1/250th @ f4 @ 800 ISO, flash exposure compensation at +1 EV

-As you can see, the image is underexposed even at those settings.
-Even when I changed the white balance of the RAW file to 2500K, the color was still overly red.
+Without flash, the image is underexposed even at those settings.
+When I changed the white balance of the RAW file to 2500K, the color was still overly red.
 So this situation really did need flash to give a color image.

 Regarding the shutter speed in the top image (where I used flash), I was at the camera’s maximum flash sync speed for a specific reason.
 Max flash sync speed is that sweet spot when you try to overpower strong available light with flash.